Simon-i2it/python-django-projects/README.md

 Your team can use their knowledge of Python, Django, HTML, CSS, and JavaScript to implement this use case.
 They will need to work together to design the database schema, create the models, views, and templates, and write the necessary scripts to deploy the application to a web server.

-## 3. Build a web application that allows users to create and manage a blog.
+## 3. Build a web app that allows users to create and manage a blog.

 The application should have the following features: